Precious-Ugwuadu/Install-vpn/README.md

 ![image](https://github.com/user-attachments/assets/2fdea2a8-3e96-4ca6-a0f8-7a84c99b8709)

-I clicked on the country "Nigeria," but it prompted me to pay and automatically brought me the Netherlands.
+I clicked on the country "Nigeria," but it prompted me to pay and automatically brought me to the Netherlands.
 So, what just happened here is that my VM connected to a random server in the Netherlands.

 ![image](https://github.com/user-attachments/assets/1b23b95f-3f6c-4e30-887c-05f92abe77f8)